Lygaen/mineserver/docs/_3_PLUGINS.md

 ## Access to classes
-You can normally access all of the classes of the server.
+You can normally access all the classes of the server.
-It is still at a development stage so not everything is well connected and not everything will have a lua equivalent.
+It is still at a development stage so not everything is well-connected and not everything will have a lua equivalent.
 There are still few things you can do though.